Check out the latest update for Marathon (v1.1.0, June 2, 2026)! Click here to view the patch notes. It is approx. 6.8 GB on Steam.

 SHIELDS

-• The primary defensive layer for your Runner Shell, crucial for surviving high Time-to-Kill (TTK) encounters.
+• The primary defensive layer for your Runner Shell, crucial for surviving high-stakes encounters.

 • These occupy a specific, often missed, slot in your loadout.